 Explore Stavanger like a Local

 Explore the historic and cobbled streets of Stavanger with the help of a local.
-This lively university city has a surprising amount to offer, including a beloved coffee culture, a historic old town, a colorful and artsy street (Øvre Holmegate), and a quiet reprieve near the harbor (Skagenkaien).
+This lively university city offers a surprising amount, including a beloved coffee culture, a historic old town, a colorful and artsy street (Øvre Holmegate), and a quiet reprieve near the harbor (Skagenkaien).
 The city is also home to beautiful beaches and Norway's famous swords at Hafrsfjord.
 Read More

 Enjoy a Day Hike